pospi/talk-solidity-blockchain-intro/solidity-notes.md

 - Internal contract methods and methods of superclasses: All Solidity datatypes allowed, accessed directly
 - Other contract methods: Only ABI datatypes allowed, accessed via `call` and `delegatecall`

-*However*- watch this space.
-I strongly suspect that if one has access to the source code of a contract then it could be applied over an address where said contract has been uploaded as a typecast in future (ie. `KnownContract(0x123ABetc)`), as is done automatically by Mix with contracts within your project.
+*However*- if one has access to the header files of a contract then its constructor can be applied over a known address where said contract has been uploaded as a typecast (ie. `KnownContract(0x123ABCEF)`), as is done automatically by Mix with contracts within your project.
+You can then use the existing contract's internal Solidity datatypes as usual.

+To interface with a known contract from the Dapp layer, you'll need to generate an ABI definition for it.
+The [solidity-abi](https://github.com/blockapps/solidity-abi/) Haskell library can do this, or you can paste the source code into http://chriseth.github.io/browser-solidity and copy the `interface` value.

 ]

 ???
-:TODO:
-well, this seems to contradict that assumption (from docs):

-> If a contract wants to create another contract, the source code (and the binary) of the created contract has to be known to the creator.
-This means that cyclic creation dependencies are impossible.

-might be able to test this in Mix- see if source can be associated with an address manually on the testnet after clearing Mix settings
+Summary:
+- You can only pass simple datatypes between contracts, and need to handle the encoding / decoding yourself.
+- Header files and "ABI Description Files" provide interfaces to deployed contracts.
+- Header files look like class definitions without method stubs, and allow interacting with contract APIs already deployed on the blockchain.
+- Docs on header files were extremely hard to find, and I only stumbled across them via the Consensys stdlib repo.
+YMMV.

 :TODO: string ABI passing example